MalarvizhiK/messages-rabbitmq/TLSCertificateVerification.md

 ![TLS Certificate](images/RabbitMQ_AMQPS.png).

-b) Copy the value of Content textbox.
+b) Copy the value of Contents textbox.
 Here is a sample TLS Certificate.

 ```